codeskul/express-role-permission/README.md

-# express-role-permission
+# express-role-permission-api
-express js, mongodb, auth with role and permission using CASL
+Api in express js, mongodb, auth with role and permission using CASL